oroinc/documentation/cloud/maintenance/advanced-use.rst

 Valid changes are applied within 10 minutes or automatically during deployments.

-.. note:: Changing the ``web_backend_prefix`` value without notifying the Cloud team can break the back-office of the application.
-Make sure you create a request to the Service Desk before making any changes.
-You can also change the value without creating a request.
-In this case, you should wait for approximately 30 min and then, run ``upgrade:source`` to apply changes.
+.. note:: Make sure you create a request to the Service Desk before making any changes.
+OroCloud’s customer support team can change your backend prefix, or you should wait for approximately 5 minutes after orocloud.yaml changes, and then, run ``upgrade:source`` or ``app:package:deploy --source`` to the previously released commit, tag, or application package to apply changes.

 Webserver Configuration
 -----------------------